encode/django-rest-framework/docs/api-guide/fields.md

 Corresponds to `django.db.models.fields.DateTimeField`.

-**Signature:** `DateTimeField(format=None, input_formats=None)`
+**Signature:** `DateTimeField(format=api_settings.DATETIME_FORMAT, input_formats=None)`

 * `format` - A string representing the output format.
 If not specified, this defaults to the same value as the `DATETIME_FORMAT` settings key, which will be `'iso-8601'` unless set.
 Setting to a format string indicates that `to_representation` return values should be coerced to string output.
 Format strings are described below.
 Setting this value to `None` indicates that Python `datetime` objects should be returned by `to_representation`.
 In this case the datetime encoding will be determined by the renderer.
 * `input_formats` - A list of strings representing the input formats which may be used to parse the date.
 If not specified, the `DATETIME_INPUT_FORMATS` setting will be used, which defaults to `['iso-8601']`.

 #### `DateTimeField` format strings.